cozis/website-stuff/000_getting_started.md

 ## Roadmap

 We will start by building a **blocking web server** with the **socket interface** provided by the operating system.
 We will then add a **database** and implement the first version of our application.
 You could host this version online, but only as a test, since there will be **no encryption**.
-Then, we will reaorganize our server to make it **non-blocking**, greatly increasing how many requests the server can handle at a given time.
+Then, we will reorganize our server to make it **non-blocking**, greatly increasing how many requests the server can handle at a given time.
 Finally, we will add encryption.

 <br/>
 <br/>